alzox/alzox/README.md

 ## notes to self

 * remember to await any operation that seems like i/o
-* prmopt engineering is really funny
+* prompt engineering is really funny
+* this makes me sad that most comment sections are just "this"